mlensment/barkstopper/README.md

 Currenty, the script is tested on Ubuntu 13.10 (Saucy Salamander) and Debian GNU/Linux 7 (Wheezy)

-## Installation tutorial for Saucy Salamander and Wheezy
+## Installation tutorial for Ubuntu and Debian

 ```bash
 sudo apt-get install sox